Maverick Viñales: 2017

-His 2017 MotoGP campaign started with victory in Qatar making him the first rider to win on debut for Yamaha since Valentino Rossi in 2004 and the first rider to win on a debut for any team since Casey Stoner in 2011.
+Viñales' 2017 MotoGP campaign started with victory in Qatar making him the first rider to win on debut for Yamaha since Valentino Rossi in 2004 and the first rider to win on a debut for any team since Casey Stoner in 2011.
 His strong start to the season continued with victory in Argentina, leading to many tipping Viñales as a championship contender.
-In the following race in the USA, there was disappointment when Viñales was forced to retire, crashing after only 2 laps from fourth place.
+In the following race in the USA, there was disappointment when Viñales was forced to retire, crashing after only two laps from fourth place.
 Viñales followed this up with a sixth-place finish in Jerez and a hard-fought victory over Rossi at Le Mans.
 However, this was to be his last victory of the season.
 Viñales went on to take third in the rider's championship, finishing the season on 230 points, 22 points ahead of this teammate.

 2018

 At the Yamaha official season launch in January 2018, Viñales announced that he had signed a two-year contract extension, guaranteeing his factory seat through the 2020 season.
 The 2018 season was difficult for Viñales and a struggling Yamaha team.
 Despite a number of early season podiums for Viñales and his teammate Rossi, Yamaha set a new record winless streak of 25 races before Viñales scored a win at Phillip Island.
-Viñales finished the season with 193 points in fourth place of the rider's championship, 5 points behind his teammate.
+Viñales finished the season with 193 points in fourth place of the rider's championship, five points behind his teammate.